cite-architecture/prestochango/README.md

+# prestochango#

-# `prestochango`:  a library for managing a CITE Collection archive #
+prestochango is a library for managing a CITE Collection archive.

 ## CITE Collection archive